cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/image41.jpg)

 13. Now **add discovery source**.
-Specify the IP address and the friendly name with given format.
+Specify the hostname of the SourceSQL Server and the friendly name (sqladmin) with given format.

     ![AzureMigrate](assets/image42.jpg)